Better data, better access, better sharing, better health and wellbeing

 Better access to health information – anywhere, anytime

-Hira will enable access to a virtual electronic health record as needed by drawing together a person’s latest health data from trusted sources to create that data.
+Hira will enable access to a virtual electronic health record by drawing together a person’s latest health data from trusted sources.

 Hira is focused on: